 We are also looking for submissions to Write On!
 Extra our online daily magazine.
 If you would like to get involved please send your Poems, Stories and Articles to email@example.com with Write On!
 Extra Submission in the Subject Line.

-Don’t forget our competitions are all open until 25 September, 5pm
+Don’t forget our competitions open on 5 February 2021

 The Book Challenge

 The Poetry and Short Story Competition